The Greatest Battle Lies Within

 A dark, cloak-swathed figure stood, or floated, on the edge of the fog.

-“Come.”
-Without a sound, the man drifted away, waving his black-gloved fingers in a gesture to follow.
+“Come.
+Hurry.”
+Without a sound, without any implication of force, the man drifted away, merely waving his black-gloved fingers in a gesture to follow.

-Pressing his lips together and securing his grip on his sword, Sir Dargan stepped after him.
+Pressing his lips together and securing his grip on his sword, Sir Dargan stepped after the cloaked man.

 When the figure finally stopped, the knight found himself out of breath.
-Panting, on alert, he scanned their surroundings.
+Panting, on alert, but his throbbing wound as dim now as sound, he scanned their surroundings.
 They stood in a circular clearing, the dirt replaced by thick grass, springy beneath his feet, and though neither the fog nor the trees had followed them, both created a thick wall around the entire clearing, blocking it from the rest of the wood.

-Bringing his gaze back to the dark figure, Sir Dargan eyed him warily, being certain to keep his blade between them.
+Bringing his gaze back to the dark figure, Sir Dargan eyed him, but curiously, now, and his sword hung limp at his side.
 “Who are you?” he repeated around gasps for breath when the man remained silent.

 A smile flickered on the lower half of the man’s face.
-“Someone who knows your deepest thoughts, the darkest secrets of your heart…someone who can give you your greatest desire if you but surrender…everything.”
+“Someone who’s numbed your pain, who knows your deepest thoughts, the darkest secrets of your heart and still searches you out…someone who can give you your greatest desire if you but surrender…everything.”
 With his last word, the cloaked figure raised a hand.

-Sir Dargan lunged forward with his sword, but images began flickering in the surrounding fog, drawing him up short.
-His mouth parted, the air sucked from his lungs without so much as an exhale.
-He tried to pull his gaze away, pull his attention back to the dark figure, but his eyes seemed held by some power greater than his will.
+Sir Dargan’s mouth parted, the air sucked from his lungs without so much as an exhale.
+He tried to pull his gaze away, pull his attention back to the cloaked figure to ask what was happening, but his eyes seemed held by some power greater than his will.

 A high throne raised on a dais, its cushions scarlet as blood…a crown, gleaming golden as if it were on fire, imbedded with jewels glowing like embers in ashes.
 Objects Sir Dargan had seen before—in possession of the king.

-A drop of sweat trickled down his temple.
+A drop of sweat trickled down his temple as an unease fueled by the lessons he’d learned in previous trials slithered into his stomach.
 His breath became unsteady, and his feet, the traitors, took a step toward the images swirling before him, filling his entire vision.

 Gritting his teeth, he pulled himself to a stop with all the force of will he could muster, watching shining armies march beneath a banner bearing his crest…crowds chanting and cheering his name…ambassadors from other kingdoms arriving at the castle gates, his castle gates, bearing wagons full of more gold than he’d seen even in the king’s treasury.